College of the Sequoias

 - Utilizing the above standards/functions to respond promptly to the patient needs and/or emergency situations.

 *All cost are approximate and are subject to change.

 Students are responsible for their own living accommodations, uniform laundry, and transportation to/from selected hospitals and clinics.

 All students are expected to observe the attendance requirements of the College and of the Physical Therapist Assistant Program.
 To remain in the program, the student must maintain a "C" or higher in each required and general education courses.

 Program Specific Data

-The first year of the program will accept 18 to 26 students from a pool of applicants.
+The PTA program accepts 26 students from a pool of applicants each fall semester.
 Employment opportunities are readily available in Physical Therapy Departments located in in-patient, out-patient, rehabilitation, geriatric, and pediatric centers.

 Effective May 2, 2012 College of the Sequoias has been granted